Calibrator

 Install the screws for the construction kit

-For the construction kit, after completing the joint calibration, install the center screws to fix the leg parts and servo gears.
+For the construction kit, after completing the joint calibration, install the center screws to fix the leg parts and neck servo gears.

 Last updated